gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 Every Gatsby page can have a GraphQL query which tells Gatsby what data is required for that page.
 The data layer runs the GraphQL queries during development and at build time and writes out a JSON file with the result of the query.
-This JSON file is then injected into the React component as props.
+This JSON file is then loaded alongside React code and injected into the React component as props.

 Because we know at build-time what data is needed for every page, we can